-So an invention has to be patentable and made “in the performance of work” under a funding agreement.
+Further, an invention has to be patentable (“is or may be”) and must be made “in the performance of work” under a funding agreement.
 Once there is a patentable invention, then either the “conception” or the “first actual reduction to practice” must have been made in the performance of work.
-That is, the statement of work for the funding agreement must set out one or both of these actions.
+That is, the statement of work for which the funding agreement provides at least a part of the funding must anticipate one or both of these actions.

 Bayh-Dole operates by requiring federal agencies to use a standard patent rights clause in funding agreements.
 That clause is set out in the regulations at 37 CFR 401.14(a).
 The regulations provide guidance with regard to the scope of a subject invention.
 That guidance is at 37 CFR 401.1:

 To the extent that a non-government sponsor established a project which, although closely related, falls outside the planned and committed activities of a government-funded project and does not diminish or distract from the performance of such activities, inventions made in performance of the non-government sponsored project would not be subject to the conditions of these regulations.